MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>
 <tr class="even">
 <td>Absence management in Human Resources</td>
-<td>This update of Dynamics 365 for Operations doesn't include functionality for entering absence transactions through both ESS and the client.
+<td>Functionality for entering absence transactions through both ESS and the client are not included.
 It also doesn't include functionality for approving those transactions as a manager.
-In a future update of Dynamics 365 for Operations, the current functionality will be enhanced to support a wider range of scenarios.
-Setup capabilities that are required for integration with other Dynamics 365 for Operations modules are available through the <strong>Human Resources 2</strong> configuration key.</td>
+In a future update, the current functionality will be enhanced to support a wider range of scenarios.
+Setup capabilities that are required for integration with other modules are available through the <strong>Human Resources 2</strong> configuration key.</td>
 </tr>
 <tr class="odd">
 <td>US Payroll</td>
-<td>This update of Dynamics 365 for Operations doesn't include US Payroll.
+<td>US Payroll is not included.
 Limited initial setup capabilities will be available through the <strong>Human Resources 1</strong> &gt; <strong>Payroll</strong> configuration key.</td>
 </tr>
 <tr class="even">
 <td>External questionnaire and recruiting functionality</td>
-<td>Functionality for externally posting questionnaires and open jobs will be added in a future update of Dynamics 365 for Operations.</td>
+<td>Functionality for externally posting questionnaires and open jobs will be added in a future update.</td>
 </tr>
 <tr class="odd">
 <td>Main account allocations for accounting distributions</td>
 <td>Allocation rules that are defined for a main account won't be applied on accounting distributions.
-In a future update of Dynamics 365 for Operations, main allocation rules will be applied during journalization.</td>
+In a future update, main allocation rules will be applied during journalization.</td>
 </tr>
 <tr class="even">
 <td>Client right-to-left (RTL) layout</td>
-<td>In this update of Dynamics 365 for Operations, the web client uses only left-to-right (LTR) layout for controls and labels.
-The ability to use RTL layout for Arabic and Hebrew languages will be added in a future update of Dynamics 365 for Operations.</td>
+<td>The web client uses only left-to-right (LTR) layout for controls and labels.
+The ability to use RTL layout for Arabic and Hebrew languages will be added in a future update.</td>
 </tr>
 <tr class="odd">
 <td>Client drag-and-drop</td>